roacharya/FinancialModeling/ADS final project.md

 - **$K$**: Strike price of the option.
 - **$T$**: Time to expiration of the option, measured in years.
 - **$(\sigma)$**: Volatility of the underlying asset.
-- **q**: Dividend yield of the underlying asset.
+- **$q$**: Dividend yield of the underlying asset.

-The two main types of options are calls (right but not obligation to buy the stock) and puts (same thing for selling the stock).
+The two main types of options are calls and puts.
 Furthermore, there are several flavors of options.
 The ones we will be considering in the project are:
-- **European options**: A European option is a type of financial derivative that can only be exercised at the end of its life, at its expiration.
+- **European options**: A European option is the most standard option and can only be exercised at the end of its life, at its expiration.
 - **American options**: Similar to the European option, but it can be exercised at any time before and including the day of expiration.
 - **Digital options**: Also known as a binary option, this pays out a fixed amount if the underlying asset is above (call) or below (put) a certain price at expiration.
 - **Barrier options**: A type of option where the payoff depends on whether the underlying asset's price reaches a certain level (the barrier) during a specific period.